- About

 Attention:

 All sites are currently first come, first serve.
 May 15th 2026, sites are by reservation only.
-The water is turned off in the park.
-Please come prepared with water.
+Water is now turned on for 2026.
+May is showing cool temperatures, there may be a day or two in May we need to shut the water off due to temperatures.
 NEW FOR 2025 HYNDS LODGE AND AMPHITHEATER RENTALS: You can begin booking your 2025 Hynds Lodge and Amphitheater rentals one year in advance.
 Ex.
 If you want to book Hynds Lodge for June 1, 2025, you can begin booking June 1, 2024.
 For reservations, please go HERE

 Please call ahead for details before hunting in the park.
 Curt Gowdy is open to deer hunting, with ARCHERY equipment ONLY, during the rifle season.
 This does not include the whole park, we will have updated hunting area maps by mid-September.
 We highly recommend visiting the visitor center to get detailed maps.
 Hunting laws are strictly enforced.
 The only exception is North Crow, which is open to ARCHERY hunting ONLY, starting the Tuesday after Labor Day.
 Please refer to Wyoming Game and Fish season dates.